Shahar Azulay Founder and CEO

 CreateContainerConfigError

 CreateContainerConfigError means that a container that was in a pending state failed to transition successfully to a running state.
-This is usually due to missing information in the deployment configuration for the container, such as lack of a Secret definition that the container depends on.
+This is usually due to missing information in the deployment configuration for the container, such as a problem with a Secret or ConfirMap that the container depends on.

 Kubernetes OOMKilled